 A15.
 Yes.
-The ACA establishes new internal and external review processes for an insurer’s decision regarding a health benefit claim, including expedited “urgent care” decisions and new content requirements for adverse benefit determinations.
-Enrollees must be (1) provided notice describing these procedures in a “culturally and linguistically appropriate manner,” (2) allowed to review their file and present testimony as part of their benefit claim appeals, and (3) allowed to receive continued coverage pending an appeal determination.
+The ACA established new internal and external review processes for an insurer's decision regarding a health benefit claim, including expedited "urgent care" decisions and new content requirements for adverse benefit determinations.
+Enrollees must be (1) provided notice describing these procedures in a "culturally and linguistically appropriate manner," (2) allowed to review their file and present testimony as part of their benefit claim appeals, and (3) allowed to receive continued coverage pending an appeal determination.

 A16.
 No. Student health insurance plans providing emergency room service benefits may not impose a prior authorization requirement — regardless of whether the hospital is in-network or out-of-network.
 However, student health insurance plans may impose cost-sharing requirements for out-of-network services.

 A18.
 Yes.
-Effective September 23, 2012, issuers of student health insurance policies must distribute a comprehensive benefits summary and uniform glossary of terms to students and their beneficiaries who apply for and enroll in a student health insurance policy.
+Beginning September 23, 2012, issuers of student health insurance policies were required to distribute a comprehensive benefits summary and uniform glossary of terms to students and their beneficiaries who apply for and enroll in a student health insurance policy.
 This summary of benefits and coverage is intended to provide individuals with standard information to compare medical plans as they make decisions about coverage.
-The summary must (a) contain a standardized health plan comparison tool, (b) be no more than 4 pages, (c) use 12-point type, and (d) be written in a “culturally and linguistically appropriate manner.”
+The summary must (a) contain a standardized health plan comparison tool, (b) be no more than 4 pages, (c) use 12-point type, and (d) be written in a "culturally and linguistically appropriate manner."
 The obligation to provide the notice is the responsibility of the issuer in insured plans and the plan sponsor in the case of self-insured plans.
 More information regarding the summary of benefits and coverage, including detailed examples, can be found on the DOL website at the following links: